1.1 The Club will be known as Bay Malton Angling Club (BMAC) and will be affiliated with Anglings Governing Body.

 30. All fish over four ounces have to be landed with a landing net on all club waters.

-32. All juniors under the age of 18 must be accompanied and fully supervised by a senior member or a parent.
+32. All juniors under the age of 16 must be accompanied and fully supervised at all times by a senior member or a parent.
 (Who are bound by club rules).
-When night fishing.

 33. Members must make themselves conversant with all club rules; no excuse will be accepted for any deliberate infringement.